Thursday, November 21, 2024

 More to Explore!

-Lafayette does not seem to cater to the Winery tourists in the same way as nearby Dundee, but instead more of a bedroom community for area workers, with deeply historic roots.
+We enjoyed our visit to Lafayette!
+The community does not seem to cater to the Winery tourists in the same way as nearby Dundee, but instead more of a bedroom community for area workers, with deeply historic roots and a strong community spirit.

 Organizations that support community in Lafayette